What are the Punishments for Stealing Prescription Drugs in New Jersey?

 New Jersey is currently in the grip of an unprecedented opioid epidemic.
 State Attorney General Gurbir Grewal took a dramatic step in August 2019 that underscores the scope of the crisis, when his office provided tens of thousands of dollars in grant funding to five major New Jersey cities, including Newark, Trenton, Toms River, Paterson, and Camden, to help first responders administer drugs like naloxone, respond to the scenes of overdoses, and deescalate overdose situations.
 When a state’s chief law enforcement officer takes this kind of action to combat addiction, it goes without saying that a tremendous number of people in the state must be suffering in the throes of prescription drug addiction.

-Charged with Stealing Prescription Drugs in Union County, What Should I do?
+Charged with Stealing Prescription Drugs, What Should I do?

 If you have been arrested for prescription drug theft, stealing pads, forging a prescription, or another similar crime, facing these charges is a serious matter.
 You should obtain legal counsel and would likely benefit from a consultation with an experienced criminal defense lawyer as close in time as possible to the date of your arrest or prescription drug charge.